 - 1 bunch basil roughly chopped

-- 100 g low FODMAP pickled onion OR cherry tomatoes I like to leave them whole so they don’t make the salad too soggy
+- 100 g cherry tomatoes (I like to leave them whole so they don’t make the salad too soggy)

 - 100 g olives if you use marinated, make sure they have no onion or garlic